 Before I remove the valve train components, I mark baggies for each valve train so the parts don’t get mixed up.

-I install the valve spring compressor.
-There are many different designs.
-This one has a cup that fits on the top of the spring and pin that fits on the center of the valve face.
+I install my valve spring compressor.
+There are many different designs, and this one has a cup that fits on the top of the spring and pin that fits on the center of the valve face.
 The cup and pin have stems with screw threads.
 It’s easiest to tighten the pin side to compress the valves.

 I compress the spring until the collet is exposed.
 The collet has two halves that fit into grooves on the top of the valve stem and hold the stem onto the spring assembly.